mertkarababa7/ApartmentManagementSystemWebsite/README.md

 Pay our current rent that information taken from our door number.

-See Expenses with details and can pay expenses.
+See Expenses and can pay expenses.

 See Monthly Fees and can pay Fees.

+See expense details with how much money spent on what and what balance is.

 -------------------------------------------------------------------------------